facebookresearch/BenchMARL/README.md

 ### Checkpointing

-Experiments can be checkpointed every `experiment.checkpoint_interval` iterations.
+Experiments can be checkpointed every `experiment.checkpoint_interval` collected frames.
 Experiments will use an output folder for logging and checkpointing which can be specified in `experiment.save_folder`.
 If this is left unspecified,
 the default will be the hydra output folder (if using hydra) or (otherwise) the current directory